 Sustainable supply chain software can help organizations streamline supplier engagement, improving the efficiency and reliability of data collection and reporting, while also providing value to suppliers through capacity building.
 Tools with regular release cycles, such as SupplyShift, lower the barrier to entry for businesses and their suppliers, making sustainability an achievable goal for all.

-Together with our partner, Pure Strategies, we are developing a tech-enabled and expert-built biodiversity assessment tool.
-This tool aligns with global frameworks, like the TNFD, and will enhance data collection and reporting.
-Slated for a mid-2023 release, the assessment will equip businesses to navigate the evolving landscape of biodiversity reporting and accountability, and encourage the development of innovative, nature-based solutions that aid in restoring and preserving biodiversity.
+Together with our partner, Pure Strategies, we have developed a tech-enabled and expert-built Biodiversity Assessment tool that aligns with global frameworks, like the TNFD, to enhance data collection and reporting.
+The assessment helps businesses navigate the evolving landscape of biodiversity reporting and accountability, encouraging the development of innovative, nature-based solutions that aid in restoring and preserving biodiversity.

 Understanding the importance of biodiversity and recognizing the consequences of its loss is a critical first step toward meaningful change.
 Equipped with this knowledge, along with available resources and guidance, companies can effectively evaluate, prioritize, and address material issues.
 The use of innovative technologies and strategies can ensure not only regulatory compliance but also open doors to transformative growth and sustainable business models.